-Masters students are required to complete their program, including thesis, within five years of their initial enrollment.
-Students have a limit of six additional months from the date of their defense to submit their theses in the Office of Graduate and Postdoctoral Studies.
-These university enforced enrollment time limits include any period in which the student was not enrolled or enrolled part-time, including any time taken as an approved leave of absence.
+Master's degree students are required to complete their program, including thesis, within five years of their initial enrollment.
+Students have a limit of six additional months from the date of their defense to submit their theses to the Office of Graduate and Postdoctoral Studies.
+These university-enforced enrollment time limits include any period in which the student was not enrolled or enrolled part-time, including any time taken as an approved leave of absence.